geoff-project/coi/docs/tutorials/packaging.rst

     ]
     build-backend = 'setuptools.build_meta'

-    # Setuptools-SCM is a bit quirky in that the *presence* of its config
-    # block is enough to activate it.
-    [tool.setuptools_scm]

     # Tell isort to be compatible with the Black formatting style.
-This is
-    # necessary if you use both tools.
+    # This is necessary if you use both tools.
     [tool.isort]
     profile = 'black'

+    # Note that there is no section for Black itself.
+Normally,
+    # we don't need to configure a tool just to use it!

+    # Setuptools-SCM, however, is a bit quirky.
+The *presence*
+    # of its config block is required to activate it.
+    [tool.setuptools_scm]

-    # As of now, PyTest takes its options in a nested .ini_options table.
+    # PyTest takes its options in a nested table
-    # Here, we tell it to also run doctests, not just unit tests.
+    # called `.ini_options`.
+Here, we tell it to also run
+    # doctests, not just unit tests.
     [tool.pytest.ini_options]
     addopts = '--doctest-modules'

     # Pylint splits its configuration across multiple tables.
-Here, we
-    # disable one warning and minimize their report size.
+    # Here, we disable one warning and minimize their report
+    # size.
     [tool.pylint.reports]
     reports = false
     score = false

+    # Note how we quote 'messages control' because it contains
+    # a space character.
     [tool.pylint.'messages control']
     disable = ['similarities']